Cultural discourse about the Gaza genocide: Film and television

 While accepting the Academy Award for Best International Feature Film for The Zone of Interest, Jonathan Glazer drew parallels between the depiction of the Holocaust in his film and Israel's actions in Gaza.
 Journalist Naomi Klein expanded on the parallels between Gaza and the film's depiction of the Holocaust, highlighting the normalisation of genocidal action.
 Similarly, in an interview with The New York Times in July 2025, Jewish American actor Mandy Patinkin pleaded, “To watch what is happening, for the Jewish people to allow this to happen to children and civilians of all ages in Gaza, for whatever reason, is unconscionable and unthinkable...And I ask you Jews, everywhere, all over the world, to spend some time alone and think, Is this acceptable and sustainable?
 How could it be done to you and your ancestors and you turn around and you do it to someone else?”

 At the 2025 Cannes Film Festival, over 350 members of the film industry signed a letter saying, "we cannot remain silent while genocide is taking place in Gaza and this unspeakable news is hitting our communities hard."
 The letter was dedicated to Palestinian journalist Fatma Hassona, who was killed by an Israeli airstrike.

 In August 2025, at the Venice Film Festival, hundreds of filmmakers, artists, and cultural figures signed an open letter under the banner of Venice4Palestine, calling on the festival to take "a clear and ambiguous stand" against the Gaza genocide.

 In September 2025, more than 4,000 artists signed a pledge by Film Workers for Palestine not to work with Israeli film institutions complicit in Israel's actions and denounced the "unrelenting horror" in Gaza.
 The pledge states:

 Inspired by Filmmakers United Against Apartheid who refused to screen their films in apartheid South Africa, we pledge not to screen films, appear at or otherwise work with Israeli film institutions – including festivals, cinemas, broadcasters and production companies – that are implicated in genocide and apartheid against the Palestinian people.

 In an interview with Jay Shetty on On Purpose With Jay Shetty, British actress Emma Watson stated:

 "This duality created where we don’t seem able to care about the victims of terrorism and care about the genocide that’s happening in Palestine at the same time, and both things have to be allowed to be true.
 You have to be allowed to care about 50,000 civilians dying, 17,000 of which are children, and care deeply about the victims of this awful terrorist attack."

 On 26 September, American actress Jennifer Lawrence stated that what's happening in Gaza is "no less than a genocide" and calls it "unacceptable" during a press conference at the 2025 San Sebastián International Film Festival.

+Religion

+On 30 June 2026, the Presbyterian Church (USA) voted to recognize the war in Gaza as a genocide, passing 454–15 at the church's General Assembly in Milwaukee, Winsconsin.
+The church also called for United States Congress to impose an arms embargo against Israel and boycott Israeli products.